 On August 23, 1917, two Houston police officers, Lee Sparks and Rufus Daniels, broke up a gathering on a street corner by firing a few warning shots.
 While searching for the people who had fled the scene, Sparks entered the house of a resident named Sara Travers.
 Though he never found the suspects, he first hit Sara and then dragged her out in her nightgown.
 There is a similar scene depicted in the film, where we see a woman sitting on her porch with her baby.
 When she sees the police come, she tries to flee inside but is caught, dragged onto the street, and then struck.

-The movie definitely touches the vein of police brutality that is rampant today, more than a century later.
-There is a particular scene where the soldiers are traveling in a compartment, and a white train conductor instructs them to “get back with the others.”
+The movie touches on the vein of police brutality that is rampant today, more than a century later.
+In a particular scene, the soldiers are traveling in a compartment, and a white train conductor instructs them to “get back with the others.”
 He then calls an Officer Cross on board, and he enters the compartment and punches one of the soldiers mercilessly.
 He then follows it up by saying that Jim Crow is the law and it must be respected.

 The Houston Riot of 1917